 Finally, the best way drop some weight off my luggage is to be light on everything else: Do you really need 10 shirts and 5 pairs of jeans?
 Do you really need to bring all the containers from your bathroom?
 By optimising this, you can easily gain up to 10 kg (Just think one pair of jeans is already 0,5 kg)!
 For you information, if you’re travelling in Egypt, Thailand or Mexico for instance, having your clothes washed doesn’t cost a fortune.
 So you have no excuse for bringing 1 month of clothes when you actually travel for 2 weeks!

-The result?
 My scuba diving bag never weights more than 20 kg which means I never pay extra fees for overweight at the airport.
-Here you will find more tips about flying and scuba diving.

 The right scuba diving bag